Ultrasonic Study of Water Adsorbed in Nanoporous Glasses: Results

 \subsection{Water Adsorption Isotherms}

-The relative mass of adsorbed water and saturation determined from the gravimetric measurements are shown in the top row of Fig.~\ref{fig:Isotherms_Speed_Modulus}.
+The relative mass of adsorbed water and saturation determined from the gravimetric measurements are shown in {Fig.~\ref{fig:Isotherms_Speed_Modulus}(A,B)}.
 Saturation is estimated as $s = \Delta m/\Delta m_{98}$, where $\Delta m$ is the change in sample mass at a given relative humidity, and $\Delta m_{98}$ is the change in sample mass at RH 98\%.
 Since the mass uptake is largely complete above RH=0.9, $s$ is a measure of the relative pore volume filled with water.

 The isotherms are type IV, in agreement with the well-established adsorption data for water in Vycor glass~\cite{Amberg1952,Markova2000}.
 Vertical error bars represent the precision of the dry mass of both samples and of the balance used to measure the mass at subsequent relative pressures.
 The point at the origin is not measured, but it is reasonable to assume there is no adsorbed fluid at a relative pressure of zero.
 As humidity rises, the amount of water adsorbed gradually increases.
 In the region below the knee in the curve (e.g. $p/p_0 \leq$ 0.2), a monolayer of water forms on the internal surface.
 Capillary condensation begins near a relative pressure of 0.75, where the water bridges the gap between the pore walls and fills the pores.
-Figure~\ref{fig:Literature_Isotherms} includes data from previous works concerning water adsorption in Vycor.
-Overall, there is fairly good agreement along the adsorption branches.
-While Amberg et al. observe a smaller hysteresis loop during desorption, we are unable to reproduce this in our samples due to the lack of an appropriate desiccant between 58 and 75\% RH.